How to Use an AI Interview Copilot Ethically: Prep Workflow & Interview Notes

 Step 8: Review Your Key Talking Points

-While the copilot will suggest talking points in real time, it helps to have three to five key achievements top of mind that you can weave into any answer.
+Even after strong AI-assisted preparation, it helps to have three to five key achievements top of mind that you can weave into any answer.
 These are your anchor stories — the experiences you want the interviewer to remember.

 Write these down briefly: